A semi-implicit second-order temporal scheme for solving the pressure head-based form of Richards' and advection-dispersion equations: Truncation error

 We numerically solved the Richards equation in the square domain $\Omega=[0, L]\times [0, L]$ shown in Figure \ref{Fig:2dGA} using the studied numerical methods.
 The parameters and soil proprieties used in the numerical tests are depicted in Table \ref{tab:3} \cite{Boujoudar2021, Keita2021}.

 In the numerical analysis, we opt to study the $L^2$-error versus time step, versus mesh size, and versus CPU time for a final time $T=5$ days with a varying time step of $\Delta t =0.02,\, 0.01,\, 0.005,\, 0.0025$ and mesh size of $h=1.9,\, 0.8,\, 0.4,\, 0.2$, where the subdivisions $12\times12,\, 25\times25,\, 50\times50$ and $100\times100$ along the boundaries of the domain are used respectively.
 A suitable tolerance criterion was selected to ensure the convergence of the iterative technique and the accuracy of the methods.
 However, this can lead to some observed computational overhead regarding CPU time.
 Figure \ref{Errors} depicts the $L^2$-error values of the pressure head obtained with varying \(\Delta t,\, h\) and CPU for both two tests.
 We analyze the SILF2 method using different values of the free parameter \(\nu\) to ensure both stability and accuracy.
-As shown in Table \ref{tab:free_parameter}, the optimal value of the free parameter is \(\nu = 1\).
+As shown in Figure \ref{Fig:parameternu}, the optimal value of the free parameter is \(\nu = 1\).
+It is important to note that our analysis focuses on the parameter \(\nu\) within the range of 0.6 to 1.
+Values of \(\nu\) between 0 and 0.5 are excluded from the analysis due to convergence issues.
 The SILF2 method with this optimal free parameter is the most accurate scheme, followed by the SBDF2 method.
 Regarding the computational time, the SILF2 method leads to accurate results with less computational cost thanks to its linear nature starting from the second step.
 In terms of accuracy, all methods are of order $2$ demonstrating a satisfactory agreement with the theoretical analysis presented in \ref{appA:details}.
 Table \ref{tab:comparison_case1} offers a detailed analysis of $L^2$-error, rate of convergence, and CUP time of the BDF2, SBDF2, CN2, and SILF2 methods.
 The comparison between the spatial distribution of the saturation for the numerical and analytical solutions at the final time $T=5$ days for both tests is illustrated in Figure \ref{Fig:Contoure_plot}.
 For the numerical solution, we utilized a mesh size of $h= 0.4$ ($50\times50$) and a time step of $\Delta t=0.005$.
 The contour plots showcase good agreement between the numerical and analytical solutions.

 In the following, we compare the total mass evolution for the numerical and exact solutions using the following terms:

 where \(\theta\) and \(\theta_{ex}\) represent the numerical and exact solutions of the moisture content, respectively.
 For all the studied methods, we computed the relative mass balance error (MBE) at each time level using the following formulae \cite{Celia1990, ROMANO1998315}: